mailcow/mailcow-dockerized-docs/docs/i_u_m/i_u_m_update.en.md

 You can hook into the update mechanism by adding scripts called `pre_commit_hook.sh` and `post_commit_hook.sh` to your mailcows root directory.
 See [this](../manual-guides/u_e-update-hooks.md) for more details.

-## Footnotes
+## Update Cycle

-- We schedule a monthly release cycle for updates.
+- We schedule a monthly release cycle for a major update at the first tuesday of the month.
+- The releases are numbered like this: `YYYY-MM` (e.g. `2022-05`)
+- Fixes for a main Update will be stated as "Revisions" like a,b,c (e.g. `2022-05a`, `2022-05b` etc.)